mattmeyers/mmdev/content/projects/vscode_dbml.md

 weight: 100
 ---

-This Visual Studio Code extension provides language support for the Database Markup Language ([DBML](https://dbml.org)).
+This Visual Studio Code extension provides language support for the Database Markup Language ({{< extlink href="https://dbml.org" title="DBML" >}}).
 Features include syntax highlighting, language snippets, and pass-through commands to the DBML CLI tool.
 These commands allow the user to convert between SQL and DBML from within VS Code.

 Future plans for this project includes integration with a custom DBML language server which is in the early stages of development.